BinaryMuse/fluxxor/site/contents/documentation/stores.md

 ## `Store#waitFor(stores, callback)`

 Waits for other stores to finish dispatching the current action, executing `callback` afterwards.
+Since action handlers are synchronous, a store is "finished" handling an action when the handler function returns.

 * `stores` - An array of names of stores to wait for.
 * `callback(stores)` - A function to call after all the specified stores have handled the current dispatch.
 The function is called with the store instances (corresponding to the array of names).